-This road system is closed during winter time due to safety reasons.
-Only 4x4 vehicles are advised to access these roads.
+This road system is closed during the wintertime due to safety reasons.
+Only 4×4 vehicles are advised to access these roads.

 These types of roads are typically connected to the two main primary roads in Iceland.
 The secondary roads also link various villages to the primary road systems.

 Local Access Roads

 The local access roads are the roads that will typically lead to the rural communities, e.g. farms, factories, churches, and other places outside the populated areas in Iceland.